citrix/citrix-daas-rest-go/citrixorchestration/docs/SecurityKeyConfigurationRequestModel.md

 HasRequireKeyForXml returns a boolean if a field has been set.

+### SetRequireKeyForXmlNil

+`func (o *SecurityKeyConfigurationRequestModel) SetRequireKeyForXmlNil(b bool)`

+ SetRequireKeyForXmlNil sets the value for RequireKeyForXml to be an explicit nil

+### UnsetRequireKeyForXml
+`func (o *SecurityKeyConfigurationRequestModel) UnsetRequireKeyForXml()`

+UnsetRequireKeyForXml ensures that no value is present for RequireKeyForXml, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)